Blended Course Map: English 173: Introduction to Multicultural Literature

 Activity: READING N. SCOTT MOMADAY’S THE WAY TO RAINY MOUNTAIN

-Description: Pre-Class activity: Students skim through this text and circle, identify, or list words that are evocative.
+Description: Pre-Class activity: Students skim this text and circle, identify, or list evocative words.
 They also write a short paragraph on their identity and what lineage they’d trace back to primordial time if they could do so.
 (If you could go back 500 years, what lineage in your identity would you choose to trace back?)

 Activity Sequence: Pre-class activity before discussing the first section of WTRM